And Peter said, “I do not know the man!”

-While many of us would be loathe to completely disown our Redeemer, we may be, shall we say, less inclined to let others know our position on abortion or special rights for homosexuals or any other politically incorrect stance that we might hold based on our understanding as Christians.
-In this sense, the outward denial of our faith is a much more subtle thing for us than it was for Peter.
+While many of us would be loathe to completely disown our Redeemer, we may be, shall we say, less inclined to let others know our position on abortion or special rights for homosexuals or any other politically incorrect stance that we might hold based on our understanding as Christ . . .

 Not a subscriber?
 Subscribe to Touchstone today for full online access.
 Over 30 years of content!

 Get a one-year full-access subscription to the Touchstone online archives for only $19.95.
 That's only $1.66 per month!

 Get six issues (one year) of Touchstone PLUS full online access for only $29.95.
 That's only $2.50 per month!

 Transactions will be processed on the secure server of The Fellowship of St. James website, the publisher of Touchstone.

 OR get a subscription to Touchstone to read on your Kindle for only $1.99 per month!
 (This option is KINDLE ONLY and does not include either print or online.)

 Your subscription goes a long way to ensure that Touchstone is able to continue its mission of publishing quality Christian articles and commentary.